markdicksonjr/work/README.md

 state your app may have, and it will contain less than a full batch of records.
 In most cases, the same function can be passed for both arguments.

+### MutexFunction

+A function that will only ever be run at most once at any given time.

 ### XML

 A sample integration of Batch and and XML Reader is provided in ./xml/sample.